-The plurality's willingness to decide the defendant's unpreserved constitutional claim on the strength of the trial court record is especially unfair because, as I have explained, the state never had any reason to address the issue of the mother's consent.
-We previously have declined to countenance such an ambush of the state.
-For example, in State v.
+In State v.
 Medina, 228 Conn.
-281, 300-302, 636 A.2d 351 (1994), this court declined to review an unpreserved constitutional claim regarding the alleged involuntariness of the confession of the defendant, Angel Medina, because the record was inadequate for review.
+281, 636 A.2d 351 (1994), we addressed a claim markedly similar to the claim that the defendant raises in the present case, and our analysis and resolution of the claim in Medina is highly relevant to our disposition of the defendant's claim.
+In Medina, we declined to review an unpreserved constitutional claim regarding the alleged involuntariness of the confession of the defendant, Angel Medina, Jr., because the record was inadequate for review.
+Id., 300-302.
 In the trial court, Medina filed a motion to suppress his confession on the ground that it had not been made knowingly and voluntarily because he had not been given his Miranda warnings.
-See id., 296.
-For the first time on appeal, Medina raised a different claim under the state constitution, namely, that his confession was involuntary due to his impaired mental state.
-See id., 293, 295.
+Id., 296-98.
+For the first time on appeal, he raised a different claim under the state constitution, namely, that his confession was involuntary due to his impaired mental state.
+See generally id., 293-300.
 In explaining why the record was insufficient for appellate review of Medina's unpreserved state constitutional claim, we observed that, "because [Medina] did not clearly raise [that] . . . claim in the trial court, the state was not put on notice that it was required to defend against such a claim.
-Thus, neither the state nor the trial court-nor this court on appeal had the benefit of a complete factual inquiry into [Medina's] mental condition at the time his statements were made."
-(Emphasis added.)
+Thus, neither the state nor the trial court-nor this court on appeal had the benefit of a complete factual inquiry into [Medina's | mental condition at the time his statements were made."
 Id., 300.
 We further noted that "[t]he trial court never ruled on the issue of the voluntariness of [Medina's] statements under the state constitution because . . . that issue was not properly raised.
-We do not know, therefore, whether the trial court, after conducting a full evidentiary hearing and applying the state constitutional standard now urged by [Medina], would have found [Medina's] statements to have been involuntary."
-(Emphasis added.)
+We do not know, therefore, whether the trial court, after conducting a full evidentiary hearing and applying the state constitutional standard . . . urged by [Medina], would have found [Medina's] statements to have been involuntary."
 Id.
 Precisely the same can be said of the record in the present case.
-Because the state had no reason to adduce any evidence regarding the mother's role in the consent to search, there was no meaningful factual inquiry into that issue and, consequently, we have no idea what such an inquiry would have revealed, and no idea what the trial court would have found, about the mother's consent or lack thereof.
+Because the state had no reason to adduce any evidence regarding the mother's role in the consent to search, there was no meaningful factual inquiry into that issue, and, consequently, we have no idea what such an inquiry would have revealed and no idea what the trial court would have found about the mother's consent or lack thereof.
 Cf. State v.
+Daniels,

-Daniels, 248 Conn.
-64, 78-81, 726 A.2d 520 (1999) (record inadequate to review unpreserved constitutional claim that out-of-court identification violated defendant's due process rights because not all facts relevant to claim were adduced in trial court).
+248 Conn.
+64, 80-81, 726 A.2d 520 (1999) (record inadequate to review unpreserved constitutional claim that out-of-court identification violated defendant's due process rights because not all facts relevant to claim were adduced in trial court).34